 This course provides theological, theoretical and practical foundations for a comprehensive exploration of the world of children.
 Assessment of children is seen through the lens of pastoral care and counseling utilizing a systemic approach.
 Developmental, pastoral, and clinical assessments are incorporated to determine possible individual, family and community interventions.
 This multidimensional framework provides awareness of societal, familial, cultural and theological implications for providing therapeutic and pastoral care for children in a variety of settings including church, school, home, agency and residential placements.
 Course materials and activities will focus on psychological and spiritual development of children from birth through pre-teen ages.
 Relevant theories of Marriage and Family Therapy for use in providing therapy with children such as solution-focused, narrative, structural, expressive and play therapy will be considered in an experiential format.
-This course is an MFT elective and a general elective for the Master of Divinity degree program.
-It does not fulfill the pastoral care requirement.
+This course is an MFT elective and fulfills the Pastoral Care requirement for the Master of Divinity degree program.